AnnaMikula03/rsschool-cv/cv.md

 Work experience as a lead engineer at METINVEST Group enterprises.
 My goal is to become a web developer.
 I want to radically change my life and acquire new knowledge that will help me become a highly qualified specialist in the IT field in the future.

-My strengths: responsibility, punctuality, patience, flexibility, ability to work in a team.
+My strengths: responsibility, quick learner, hardworking, gal-oriented, team playing.

 ---